 Boomtown 1905

 Boomtown 1905 is a historic recreation of a streetscape in Las Vegas during 1905- 1920.
 This was a special time in our city's history as the new railway brought in many residents and travelers.
 Here you will find the train station, along with the cottages the railway employees and their families lived in.
 You will also find replicas of businesses that represent this time period.
 Explore the town while "hunting" for artifacts.

-artifact- an object used or made by a human for their own use.
-Artifacts can teach us what life was like during the time period which it was made
+artifact- an object made from a human that can teach us what life was like during the time period which it was made

 Why would people want to move to Las Vegas during this time period?
 Circle all that apply.

-- 1. To live near a water source (a spring)
+1. To live near a water source (a spring)

 - 2. To start a business that didn't exist there yet

 - 3. To work for the railroad

 - 4. To mine

 Answer: ALL OF THE ABOVE!